OrganismalSystemsBiology/faster2/README.md

 ## What is it?
-FASTER2 is a set of Python scripts for automatically identifying sleep stages of mouse based on EEG/EMG singals.
+FASTER2 is a set of Python scripts for automatically identifying sleep stages of mouse-based on EEG/EMG signals.
 FASTER2 is a successor of FASTER (Fully Automated Sleep sTaging method via EEG/EMG Recordings) reported by [Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053).
-FASTER2 uses different algorithms from the predecessor and was developed from scratch.
-We also develeped a simple viewer of the data so that a user can visually inspect the results of FASTER2.
+FASTER2 uses different algorithms from the predecessor and is developed from scratch.
+We also developed a simple viewer of the data so that a user can visually inspect the results of FASTER2.

 ## Main features